-As shown in the Construction Emissions table above, the project's construction emissions of ROG, NOx and PM{10} would be below the applicable PCAPCD thresholds of significance.
-As shown in the Operational Emissions table above, the project's operational emissions of ROG, NOx and PM{10} would not exceed the applicable PCAPCD thresholds of significance.

-Accordingly, the project's construction and operational emissions would not contribute to the PCAPCD's nonattainment status of ozone and PM, operations of the project would not violate an air quality standard or contribute to an existing or projected air quality violation or conflict with or obstruct implementation of the applicable air quality plan, and construction-related and operationally-related impacts would be considered less than significant.
+As shown in the Construction Emissions and Operational Emissions tables above, the development of a 237-unit multi-family residential project's construction and operational emissions of ROG, NOx, and PM10 would be below the applicable PCAPCD thresholds of significance.
+These thresholds consider strategies for attaining air quality standards.
+Accordingly, the project's construction and operational emissions would not contribute to the PCAPCD's nonattainment status of ozone and PM, operations of the project would not violate an air quality standard or contribute to an existing or projected air quality violation and construction-related and operationally-related impacts would be considered less than significant.

 For cumulative emissions, the PCAPCD recommends using the region's existing attainment plans as a basis for analysis of cumulative emissions and the PCAPCD concluded that if a project's ozone precursor and PM10 emissions would be greater than the PCAPCD's operational-level thresholds, the project could be expected to conflict with relevant attainment plans, and could result in a cumulatively considerable contribution to a significant cumulative impact.
-As shown in the Operational Emissions table above, the proposed project would result in the generation of ROG, NOx and PM10 emissions that would be below the applicable operational-level thresholds.
-Thus, the project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard and the impact would be considered less than significant.
+As shown in the Operational Emissions table above, the development of a 237-unit multi-family residential project would result in the generation of ROG, NOx and PM10 emissions that would be below the applicable operational-level thresholds.
+Thus, the development project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard and the impact would be considered less than significant.